 4. Do not aggregate groups of contracts for which the company elects to use the Deterministic Certification Option in Section 7.E with any groups of contracts that do not use such option.

-5. To the extent that these limits on aggregation result in more than one model segment, the stochastic reserve shall equal the sum of the stochastic reserve amounts computed for each model segment and scenario reserve amounts computed for each model segment for which the company elects to use the Deterministic Certification Option in Section 7.E.
+5. To the extent that these limits on aggregation result in more than one model segment within a Reserving Category, the stochastic reserve for that Reserving Category shall equal the sum of the stochastic reserve amounts computed for each model segment and scenario reserve amounts computed for each model segment for which the company elects to use the Deterministic Certification Option in Section 7.E.

 E. Exclusion Test